kofi527/TERRAFORM-ASSOCIATE-CERTIFICATION-003/README.md

 4. Terraform Lifecycle rules

    Lifecycle arguments help control the flow of your Terraform operations by creating custom rules for resource creation and destruction.
 Instead of Terraform managing operations in the built-in dependency graph, lifecycle arguments help minimize potential downtime based on your resource needs as well as protect specific resources from changing or impacting infrastructure.

+5. Terraform Dependency graph
+   Terraform's dependency graph is a fundamental concept used to manage the order of resource creation, updates, and deletion.
+It represents the relationships between resources and modules within a Terraform configuration.